-- 1 Following the positioning logic (See "Executing touch probe cycles", page 280), the TNC positions the touch probe at rapid traverse (value from column FMAX) to the starting point 1 of the first stud. - 2 Then the probe moves to the entered measuring height 1 and probes four points to find the center of the first stud.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 286) to touch point 1 of the first stud. - 2 Then the probe moves to the entered measuring height 1 and probes four points to find the center of the first stud.
 The touch probe moves on a circular arc between the touch points, each of which is offset by 90°. - 3 The touch probe returns to the clearance height and then positions the probe to starting point 5 of the second stud. - 4 The probe moves to the entered measuring height 2 and probes four points to find the center of the second stud. - 5 Then the TNC returns the touch probe to the clearance height and performs the basic rotation.